whisthq/whist/client-applications/desktop/README.md

 Finally, you can open PR to `dev`.

+## Testing launching the Fractal protocol without publishing

+In order to just test the protocol without publishing, do the following:

+#### MacOS

+1. Make sure you have cmake installed.
+Check the README in `/protocol/` if you don't.

+2. `cd` into `/protocol/` and run `cmake .` Then run `make FractalClient` in the same folder or cd into `/desktop` and run `make` to compile the MacOS client.

+3. Open two separate Finder windows - one to `/protocol/desktop/build64/Darwin`, and the other to `client-applications/desktop/protocol-build/desktop`.
+Delete any files in the latter, and then copy all files from the first filepath to the second filepath.

+4. `cd` into `client-applications/desktop` and run `yarn dev`.

+#### Windows

 ## Packaging and Publishing

 In order to package your dev environment into a downloadable `.exe` (Windows) or `.dmg` (Mac), you'll need to run our `publish` scripts.
 In the desktop folder, run `publish --help` on Windows in an x86-x64 terminal (comes with Visual Studio) or `./publish.sh --help` on Mac for instructions on how to run the `publish` script.
 Once the script is run, the installer executable will be in `client-applications/desktop/release`.
 No cross-compilation is possible.
 You can only package the Windows application from a Windows computer.